 The Mutual Rescue™ initiative was created to give voice to the transformational power of human-animal relationships.
 To accomplish this, they set out to create a series of short films that tell the stories of people and the rescued animals who changed their lives.
-The first Mutual Rescue film, “Eric & Peety,” went viral and has been viewed more than 90 million times.
+The first Mutual Rescue film, “Eric & Peety,” went viral and has been viewed nearly 100 million times.
 They share what worked, what challenges they encountered and what they’re doing next.

 Many of us have personal stories of animals we have known and loved in our lives.
 Mutual Rescue™ has made it their mission to find and share the country's most powerful human-animal friendship.
 Here are just some of the ways that animal relationships can transform and heal people’s lives.

 Eric O’Grey was warned that death was imminent if he didn’t get his health under control.
 He adopted a shelter dog named Peety, began walking for 30 minutes a day and changed his eating habits to center on a plant-based diet.
 Here’s how one morbidly obese man went from death’s door to running in the Boston Marathon.